tamascsaba/node-rs-krb5/README.md

 Prebuilt node kerberus native binding written by pure rust.
-It is based on node-krb5 (huge thx for @gboutry 🙏), but you don't need to compile the library.
-`node-rs-krb5` uses NAPI-RS, which is a Rust based framework for building pre-compiled Node.js addons.
+It is based on node-krb5 (huge thx for @gboutry 🙏), but you don't need to compile the library. node-rs-krb5 uses [napi-rs](https://napi.rs/), which is a Rust based framework for building pre-compiled Node.js addons.
 We are supporting all the main platforms (mac, linux, windows) and CPU architectures (arm64, x64).

 # Features